wp-plugins/my-reading-library/readme.txt

 == Description ==

-My Reading Library is a very heavy modification of the [Now Reading Redux plugin by Ashod Nakashian] (http://blog.ashodnakashian.com/projects/now-reading-redux/ "Now Reading Redux") which is a resurrection of the [Now Reading Reloaded plugin by Ben Gunnink] (http://heliologue.com/ "Now Reading Reloaded") which is a fork of the [Now Reading plugin by Rob Miller](http://robm.me.uk/projects/plugins/wordpress/now-reading/ "Now Reading Plugin").
+My Reading Library is a very heavy modification of the [Now Reading Redux plugin by Ashod Nakashian](http://blog.ashodnakashian.com/projects/now-reading-redux/ "Now Reading Redux") which is a resurrection of the [Now Reading Reloaded plugin by Ben Gunnink](http://heliologue.com/ "Now Reading Reloaded") which is a fork of the [Now Reading plugin by Rob Miller](http://robm.me.uk/projects/plugins/wordpress/now-reading/ "Now Reading Plugin").

 It allows you to develop a library, show the book details, track your progress, rate the book, and link to a WP post of your book review.
 It displays the library within the sidebar and on the library/book page with cover art fetched from Amazon.

-The home of My Reading Library is [www.affordable-techsupport.com/support/] (http://www.affordable-techsupport.com/support/ "My Reading Library").
+The home of My Reading Library is [www.affordable-techsupport.com/support/](http://www.affordable-techsupport.com/support/ "My Reading Library").
 You may find updates (as well as within the WP Plugin Repository) and receive support there.

 = Disclaimer =